Civilization VI: Analytics data

-The game originally shipped with the advertisement tracking and analytics software Red Shell, but this was removed after complaints by players, some of whom characterized the software negatively.
+The game originally shipped with the advertisement tracking and analytics software Red Shell, but this was removed in the midst of other gaming studios removing it from their games, and wider player complaints, some of whom characterized the software as "spyware."

 Other media

 In August 2017, Fantasy Flight Games announced that they would be publishing Civilization: A New Dawn, a board game building upon their 2010 release Civilization: The Board Game, incorporating new mechanics and features based on Civilization VI.
 It was published in 2017.
 An expansion pack to the game, called Terra Incognita, was released in October 2020.
 The expansion introduces additional features from the video game, including more civilizations and districts.